 The Commission's accountability

 The Commission is a corporate Commonwealth entity and part of the Health portfolio of the Australian Government.
-As such, it is accountable to the Australian Parliament and the Minister for Health, the Hon.
-Greg Hunt.
+As such, it is accountable to the Australian Parliament and the Minister for Health and Aged Care, the Hon.
+Mark Butler MP.

 The Commission's history